“Unless there is a reason for them to be here, let’s keep them out”, said the judge

-Three would-be thieves from North Kirklees have been banned from entering Cumbia after police chase
+Three would-be thieves from North Kirklees have been banned from entering Cumbria after police chase

 Three would-be thieves from North Kirklees have been banned from entering Cumbria after a dramatic night time police chase during which “tools” were hurled from a speeding car.